 Clinical Management assesses the medical necessity of the proposed care so as to best meet the treatment needs of the Enrollee and evaluate whether appropriate care is rendered at the least restrictive level.
 Clinical Management is especially important where the case is complex and continuing review is necessary to determine if treatment goals are being met.
-Clinical

-Managers coordinate care with the Enrollee's family, primary care provider, treating facility, and provider to follow the Enrollee through their treatment plan.
+Clinical Managers coordinate care with the Enrollee's family, primary care provider, treating facility, and provider to follow the Enrollee through their treatment plan.

 For inpatient services other than emergencies, including alternate levels of care such as halfway houses and residential treatment centers, Network care should be pre-certified to ensure the highest level of benefits.
 If the Enrollee is referred to inpatient treatment from the Clinical Referral Line, the Network Provider is responsible for contacting the Contractor to begin the pre-certification process.
-During this process, Clinical Managers apply the Contractor's clinical and medical necessity criteria as well as other tools standard to the industry to identify the diagnoses and assist in the development of appropriate treatment plans.
+During this process, Clinical Managers apply the Contractor's clinical and medical necessity criteria as well as utilization management techniques.
 Thereafter, the Clinical Manager discusses the proposed treatment with staff at the facility which includes either the facility attending provider or an internal utilization review nurse.
 The Clinical Manager determines medical necessity by reviewing the symptoms, diagnosis, history, treatment goals, and planned interventions against the Contractor's clinical criteria.